Jamal Khashoggi: UN finds 'credible evidence' linking Saudi crown prince to murder | DW | 19.06.2019

 Turkish officials sought to have the Saudi suspects extradited to Turkey to stand trial there, but Saudi Arabia repeatedly turned down the requests.

-UN's extrajudicial executions investigator Callamard has denounced the lack of transparency at the kingdom's Khashoggi murder trial.
+UN extrajudicial executions investigator Callamard denounced the lack of transparency at the kingdom's Khashoggi murder trial.

 shs/rt (Reuters, AFP)